 Camera Tilt Setup (if used)

 Select the Camera tab.
 The “Gimbal Tilt” settings are used for the camera tilt.
 Choose whichever channel the servo is plugged into for “Output channel” and RC8 for “Input channel”.
+Valid output channels are any of the unused motor outputs (RC1-RC8), and Aux outputs 1-4 (RC9-RC12).
 Select Servo for the “Type” under “Gimbal Settings” on the right.

 Is desired, you can check the Stabilize box, which will enable auto-stabilization of the camera based on the vehicle pitch angle.
 We generally leave this unchecked.